raavar/raavar/README.md

 Second-Year Student at the **Faculty of Automatic Control and Computer Science (CTI)** at the University POLITEHNICA of Bucharest (UPB).

+Highly motivated and results-focused Junior Programmer leveraging a strong passion for engineering and computing.
+Proven ability to translate complex logical concepts into tangible technical solutions, evidenced by robotics mentoring and key leadership roles in high-impact student organizations.

 ---

 ## 🔗 Connect with Me